RobTrew/prelude-jxa/JS Prelude MD/splitOn.md

 // splitOn :: [a] -> [a] -> [[a]]
 // splitOn :: String -> String -> [String]
 const splitOn = (pat, src) =>
+    /* A list of the strings delimited by instances of a given pattern in s. */
     ('string' === typeof src) ? (
         src.split(pat)
     ) : (() => {